Atom Heart Mother (suite): Live

 The band were initially enthusiastic about performing the suite.
 An early performance was taped for the San Francisco television station KQED, featuring just the band, on 28 April 1970.
 Two major performances were at the Bath Festival of Blues and Progressive Music on 27 June and the "Blackhill's Garden Party" in Hyde Park, London on 18 July, convened by the band's erstwhile management partnership, Blackhill Enterprises.
 On both occasions the band were accompanied by the John Alldis Choir and the Philip Jones Brass Ensemble.
-Later, the band took a full brass section and choir on tour just for the purpose of performing this piece.
+Later, the band took a full brass section and the Geoffrey Mitchell Choir, both conducted by Mitchell, on tour just for the purpose of performing this piece.
 However, this caused the tour to lose money, and the band found problems with the hired musicians, which changed from gig to gig as they simply took who was available, which, combined with lack of rehearsal and problems miking up the whole ensemble, made a full live performance more problematic.
 Reflecting on this, Gilmour said "some of the brass players have been really hopeless".
 According to Mason, the band arrived at one gig in Aachen, Germany, only to discover they had left the sheet music behind, forcing tour manager Tony Howard to go back to London and get it.

+Filmed extracts from two of these performances are included in the Pink Floyd box set The Early Years 1965–1972.

 A later arrangement without brass or choir, and pared down from 25 minutes to fifteen by omitting the "collage" sections and closing reprise of the main theme, remained in their live repertoire into 1972.
-The first live performance of The Dark Side of the Moon suite in Brighton was abandoned partway through; after a break, the band played Atom Heart Mother instead.
+The first live performance of the Dark Side of the Moon suite in Brighton was abandoned partway through; after a break, the band played Atom Heart Mother instead.
 Pink Floyd's last live performance of the suite took place on 22 May 1972 at the Olympisch Stadion, Amsterdam, Netherlands.

-The number was performed live on 14 and 15 June 2008 by The Canticum Choir, with the Royal College of Music on brass, Caroline Dale on cello, Ron Geesin on piano, Andrea Beghi on drums, Nadir Morelli on bass, Federico Maremmi on guitar and Emanuele Borgi on the Hammond organ.
+The number was performed live on 14 and 15 June 2008 by The Canticum Choir, conducted by Mark Forkgen, with the Royal College of Music on brass, Caroline Dale on cello, Ron Geesin on piano, Andrea Beghi on drums, Nadir Morelli on bass, Federico Maremmi on guitar and Emanuele Borgi on the Hammond organ.
 David Gilmour joined the ensemble on the second night at Cadogan Hall playing his black Stratocaster for most of the track and lap steel guitar for the slide parts.
 The suite had been previously performed by a number of ensembles including the Conservatoire national supérieur de musique et de danse de Paris (CNSMDP) in March 2003 and the Seamus Band on 14 October 2005.
-Nick Mason's Saucerful of Secrets performed a section of the track on their 2018, 2019 and 2022 tours.
+Nick Mason's Saucerful of Secrets performed a section of the track on their 2018, 2019, 2022 and 2024 tours.
+A recording is included on their 2020 live album Live at the Roundhouse.